 The coverage you need

-USA Lacrosse partners with Bollinger Insurance to provide exclusive on-the-field coverage for all USA Lacrosse members.
-In addition, USA Lacrosse and RPS Bollinger provide extensive Risk Management information that protect players and helps them stay safe on and off the field.
+USA Lacrosse provides exclusive on-the-field coverage for all USA Lacrosse members.
+In addition, USA Lacrosse provides extensive Risk Management information that protect players and helps them stay safe on and off the field.

 The insurance program is included as a part of USA Lacrosse membership and includes features for different membership categories.
 Among the items covered:

 - Medical coverage for injuries that occur during organized lacrosse activities

 - Liability coverage if sued for injuring someone or causing property damage

 - Game-fee reimbursement for officials who are unable to work games due to an injury suffered while officiating